mpdcampbell/blog/blog/content/posts/custom404withTraefik.md

 __Congratulations!__ Now just replace custom.html with your personalised error page and jobs done.
 However, you should give some consideration when designing the error page...

 ## Be careful of relative paths
-If your error page is self contained within a single html file, for example this [space themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/space), then there are no issues.
+If your error page is self-contained within a single html file, for example this [space themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/space), then there are no issues.
 But if the html, css and javascript are organised in separate files, for example this [duck themed 404 page](https://github.com/mpdcampbell/blog/tree/master/errorPage/html/duck), any files referenced by relative paths won't load successfully.
 At least not if if they are hosted with the error page service.

 #### Why be careful?